The problem of drowsy driving has reached such levels that it now has become a common cause of motor vehicle accidents.

 The Signs of Drowsy Driving

 While it may not be possible to pinpoint the exact number of fatalities caused by drowsy driving, we know for sure that thousands of people are killed as a result of drowsy or fatigued driving.
-Due to the fact that so many deaths result from drowsy driving, the NHTSA has altered the definition of impaired driving to accommodate fatigued driving as well.
+Since so many deaths result from drowsy driving, the NHTSA has altered the definition of impaired driving to accommodate fatigued driving as well.
 Impaired driving is now defined to include driving under the influence of drugs, drunk driving, and fatigued driving.

 Drowsy Driving Precautions